surma/surma.dev/content/things/js-to-asc.md

 ## Why am I doing this?
 (You can skip this)

-[AssemblyScript] (ASC for short) is a TypeScript-like language that was designed for and as such compiles to WebAssembly.
-The “Assembly” in “AssemblyScript” stems from the fact that the languages is very close to the metal of WebAssembly (yes, yes, WebAssembly itself is designed around a VM and not _real_ metal.
-I know.).
-AssemblyScript is fairly young with a small team, and so somethings that you might expect do not exist or do not work.
-Also, full disclosure, I am one of their backers.
-I think ASC fills an important niche in the WebAssembly ecosystem, as it allows web developers to reap the benefits of WebAssembly without having to learn a new language.

-The fact that AssemblyScript is very much TypeScript-like (not just in syntax, but to a large extent also in semantics), I have been thinking about taking a piece of JavaScript and porting it to AssemblyScript to see how this affects performance and file size.
-When my colleague [Ingvar] happend to send me a [highly-optimized piece of JavaScript][glur] code that blurs images, I decided to run a small experiment to see if this excursion would be worth doing at a larger scale.
+I really like [AssemblyScript] (ASC for short).
+It’s a very young language with a small but passionate team that built a custom compiler from a TypeScript-like language to WebAssembly.
+The reason I like it is because it allows the average web developer to make use of WebAssembly without having to learn a potentially new language like C++ or Rust (full disclosure: I am one of their backers).
+It’s important to note that the language is TypeScript-_like_.
+Don’t expect your existing TypeScript code to just compile out of the box.
+That being said, the language is intentionally trying to mimic the behavior and semantics of TypeScript (and therefore JavaScript), which means that the modifications are often mostly cosmetic.
+I always wondered if there is anything to gain from taking a piece of JavaScript, making some slight adjustments to make it valid AssemblyScript and compiling it to WebAssembly.
+When my colleague [Ingvar] happend to send me a [piece of JavaScript][glur] code that blurs images, I decided to run a small experiment to see if this excursion would be worth doing at a larger scale.
 And _oh boy_ is it worth it.

+If you want to know more about AssemblyScript, go to the [website][assemblyscript], join the [Discord] or, if you fancy, I made a [quick-start video][asc video], too.

-## Why WebAssembly?
+## Why use WebAssembly ?

+I feel like there are a lot of people who think of WebAssembly purely as a performance primitive.
+It’s compiled, so it’s gotta be fast, right?
+Well, for the longest time [I have said that WebAssembly and JavaScript have the same _peak_ performance][io19 talk], and I still stand behind that.
+Given ideal conditions, they both compile to machine code and end up being equally fast.
+But there’s obviously more nuance here, and when have conditions _ever_ been ideal on the web.
+Something that is definitely better to associate with WebAssembly is that WebAssembly’s performance is _predictable_ and stable.

-Why would WebAssembly be faster than JavaScript?
-For the longest time, [I have said that WebAssembly and JavaScript have the same peak performance][io19 talk], and I still stand behind that.
-It’s only recently that WebAssembly has gotten access to performance primitives (like SIMD or shared-memory threads) that JavaScript cannot utilize.
-But there are other factors that could make WebAssembly faster in certain constellations:
+It’s only recently that WebAssembly has gotten access to performance primitives (like SIMD or shared-memory threads) that JavaScript cannot utilize, giving WebAssembly a _potential_ edge to predictably out-perform JavaScript.
+But there are other considerations that can make WebAssembly perform better in specific situations:

+### No warmup

-- **No warmup**: For JavaScript to be turned into machine code, it needs to run for a bit first.
-This is where V8’s interpreter “Ignition” interprets JavaScript and makes observations about what the data in your variables, function parameters and so on looks like.
-Once sufficient data has been collected, V8’s optimizing compiler “TurboFan” kicks in and generates machine code using that data that will execute the same code a lot faster than Ingnition can.
-WebAssembly on the other hand is strongly typed, it can be turned into machine code _straight away_.
-V8 has a streaming Wasm compiler called “Liftoff“ which is optimized to generate machine code _fast_, rather than generating fast machine code.
-This way your WebAssembly can start running sooner.
-The second Liftoff is done, TurboFan kicks in and generates optimized machine code that will run faster than what Ignition produced.
-The big difference is that the TurboFan can do its work without the Wasm ever being run.
+For JavaScript to be turned into machine code, it needs to run a bit first.
+In V8’s case, it’s interpreter “Ignition” is optimized to make code run as _soon_ as possible.
+Meanwhile, “Sparkplug” compiles your JavaScript to byte code and takes over once it’s done.
+While both of these run your code, they make observations about your code.
+How it behaves and what kind of data you store in your variables, function parameters and so on.
+Once sufficient data has been collected, V8’s optimizing compiler “TurboFan” kicks in and generates low-level machine code using that type data.
+This will give a massive speed-boost.

+WebAssembly, on the other hand, is strongly typed.
+It can be turned into machine code _straight away_.
+V8 has a streaming Wasm compiler called “Liftoff“ which is optimized to generate machine code _fast_, making sure your WebAssembly can start working as soon as possible.
+The second Liftoff is done, TurboFan kicks in and generates optimized machine code that will run faster than what Liftoff produced.
+The big difference is that the TurboFan can do its work without having to observe your Wasm first.

+### No tierdown

-- **No tierdown**: The machine code that TurboFan generates for JavaScript is only usable for as long as the observed types don’t change.
-If TurboFan generated machine code for a funtion `f` with a number as a parameter, and now all of the sudden that function `f` gets called with an object, the engine has to fall back to interpreting JavaScript using Ignition.
-That’s called a “deoptimization” (or “deopt” for short) because interpreting code is a lot slower than running machine code on the bare metal.
-WebAssembly is strongly typed.
-All variables and functions are not only given types, but they are also types that map well to machine code.
+The machine code that TurboFan generates for JavaScript is only usable for as long as the assumptions about types hold.
+If TurboFan generated machine code for a funtion `f` with a number as a parameter, and now all of the sudden that function `f` gets called with an object, the engine has to fall back to Ignition or Sparkplug.
+That’s called a “deoptimization” (or “deopt” for short).
+Again, because WebAssembly is strongly typed, the types _can’t_ change.
+Not only that, but they types that WebAssembly supports were designed to map well to machine code.
 Deopts can’t happen with WebAssembly.

+### Binary size

-- **Binary size**: Now this one is a bit elusive.
+Now this one is a bit elusive.
 According to [webassembly.org], “the wasm stack machine is designed to be encoded in a size- and load-time-efficient binary format.”
 And yet, WebAssembly is currently somewhat notorious for generating big binary blobs, at least by what is considered “big” on the web.
-WebAssembly brotli’s (and gzip’s) very well and can indeed achieve a high programmatic density.
-However, despite claims to the opposite, JavaScript comes with a lot of batteries included.
-You can handle arrays, objects, iterate over keys and values, split strings, filter, map, have prototypical inheritance and so on and so forth.
+WebAssembly brotli’s (and gzip’s) very well and can undo a lot of the bloat.
+However, JavaScript comes with a lot of batteries included (despite the claim that it doesn’t hava a standard library).
+For example: You can handle arrays, objects, iterate over keys and values, split strings, filter, map, have prototypical inheritance and so on and so forth.
+All that is built into the JavaScript engine.
 WebAssembly comes with _nothing_, except arithmetic.
-Whenever you use anything higher level when compiling to WebAssembly, that code will have to be bundled into your binary, which is often referred to as shipping a “runtime”.
-Of course those functionalities will only have to be included once, so bigger projects will benefit more from Wasm’s small binary representation than small modules.
+Whenever you use any of these higher-level concepts in a language that compiles to WebAssembly, that code will have to be bundled into your binary, which is one of the big causes for big WebAssembly binary.
+Of course those functions will only have to be included once, so bigger projects will benefit more from Wasm’s small binary representation than small modules.

-The question is, which way do these benefits and drawbacks add up in concrete examples?
-That’s what I want to find out.
+Not all of these advantages are equally available or important in any given scenario.
+However, AssemblyScript is known to generate rather small WebAssembly binaries and I was curious how it can hold up in terms of speed and size with equivalent JavaScript.

 ## Porting to AssemblyScript

-AssemblyScript tries to mimick TypeScript semantics and the web platform as much as possible, which means porting a piece of JS to ASC is _mostly_ a matter of adding type annotations to the code.
-But there is some more nuance to this.
+As mentioned, AssemblyScript mimics TypeScript’s semantics and Web Platform APIs as much as possible, which means porting a piece of JS to ASC is _mostly_ a matter of adding type annotations to the code.
+As a first example, I took [`glur`][glur], a JavaScript library that blurs images.

 ### Adding types

-ASC built-in types mirror the types of the WebAssembly VM.
-While all numeric values in TypeScript are just `number` (a 64-bit IEEE754 float according to the spec), AssemblyScript has `u8`, `u16`, `u32`, `i8`, `i16`, `i32`, `f32` and `f64` as its primitive types.
-The [small-but-sufficiently-powerful standard library of ASC][asc stdlib] adds higher-level data structures like `string`, `Array<T>`, `ArrayBuffer`, `Uint8Array` etc. The only ASC-specific data structure I am aware of is `StaticArray`, which I will talk about a bit later.
+ASC’s built-in types mirror the types of the WebAssembly VM.
+While numeric values in TypeScript are just `number` (a 64-bit IEEE754 float according to the spec), AssemblyScript has `u8`, `u16`, `u32`, `i8`, `i16`, `i32`, `f32` and `f64` as its primitive types.
+The [small-but-sufficiently-powerful standard library of ASC][asc stdlib] adds higher-level data structures like `string`, `Array<T>`, `ArrayBuffer`, `Uint8Array` etc. The only ASC-specific data structure, that is neither in JavaScript nor the Web Platform, is `StaticArray`, which I will talk about a bit later.

-As an example, here is a  function from the glur library and it’s AssemblyScript’ified counterpart:
+As an example, here is a function from the glur library and its AssemblyScript’ified counterpart:

 ```js
 function gaussCoef(sigma) {